francesca-cantoni/AutonomousCatamaran/README.md

 ## Getting Started
 ### Host system requirements

-- PC-compatible system with an Interl class processor, or equivalent
+- PC-compatible system with an Intel class processor, or equivalent
 - A minimum of 16 MB RAM
 - A minimum fo 40 MB available hard drive space